Making Sense of the ‘Classical’ in Art

 In the process, we shall explore some of the misconceptions and misuses of both the relics of antiquity and the concept of the ‘classical’ – from Roman copies of Greek statuary to dubious Renaissance ‘restorations’, and from the deployment of classicism to promote an elite concept of ‘taste’ in the eighteenth century to the co-option of classical styles in fascist regimes of the twentieth century.

 In lectures, seminars and during afternoon visits to relevant London collections, students will become acquainted with some of the best-known examples of classical art, such as in statuary, the Laocoön group, the Apollo Belvedere, the Medici Venus, the Farnese Hercules, and the Parthenon sculptures (‘Elgin marbles’) whose presence in the British Museum is now so disputed.
 In addition, they will also encounter a representative range of more domestic arts and crafts, including but not limited to, sculpted and painted portraiture, and decorative wall paintings such as those excavated in the eighteenth century in Pompeii and Herculaneum.

-Dr Katherine Dunleavy coordinates the National Partnership Programme at The Courtauld, developing projects to showcase The Courtauld’s collections and engage new audiences across the UK.
+Dr Katherine Dunleavy works with the Queen Elizabeth Scholarship Trust supporting arts, crafts, and conservation across the UK.
+Previously, she managed the National Partnership Programme at The Courtauld, developing projects to showcase The Courtauld’s collection.
 She received her PhD from the University of Bristol in 2019, where she taught courses related to classical art and architecture, and the material culture of the ancient world.
-Her current research interests include developments in domestic decoration in the Roman Empire, with specific focus on the use of erotic imagery.
+Her current research interest include developments in domestic decoration in the Roman Empire, with specific focus on the use of erotic imagery.